alex-skyslakova/gen-test/README.md

 - [Set up the DeepSeek account](https://platform.deepseek.com/api_keys) and generate API KEY
 - To be able to generate new tests, you also need to enable pay-as-you-go or pre-pay credits on the platforms.
 - open .env file and set `ACTION=3`
+- fill in the API keys in the .env file
 - you can also update the amount of data to be analyzed by setting `DATA_SIZE` variable in the .env file.
+Same as for running analysis, for trying out the tool, set `DATA_SIZE=5` to generate only 5 tests .
 - run the following commands:
 ```bash
  # first, build the docker image